pointcove-rblx/guidelines/README.md

  - Phrases that are meant to be taken in a sexual context
  - **ANY** content containing minors participating in any sexual act, or CSAM material
 > **Notice:** Not all definitions of sexual material are defined in this list.
 In which case, any Pointcove staff member with permission to moderate can determine if such content additionally fits the definition of sexual content or sexually immoral content.
+> **Notice:** Pointcove SecureTeam and above WILL serve infractions to ANY user on Roblox or Discord for entering any of our digital platforms presenting any obscene content on their avatar (in-game and on the Discord server) and their server bio (in the Discord server)
 ### Z2 - Guideline Code
 Guidelines shall be identified by following the example provided below:
 > C1A-G1